 Skill development is a must for creative professionals who want to stay relevant, secure plum assignments, and earn a higher salary or promotion.
-But it can be a hefty investment.
-Here are five skill development options that won't cost you a lot of time or money.

 1. On-the-job training